 The Microsoft data platform is the primary focus of the annual PASS Summit user conference.
 And Microsoft made noteworthy moves on both the cloud and on-premises versions of its SQL Server technology at this year's event, including a second preview release of SQL Server 2019.

-The new release follows the initial one that Microsoft made available in September as part of its Community Technology Preview (CTP) program.
+The release follows the initial one that Microsoft made available in September as part of its Community Technology Preview (CTP) program.
 The CTP 2.1 preview adds enhanced query processing and diagnostics features, and it lets users run R and Python applications in the big data clusters that can be set up in SQL Server 2019 with the Spark processing engine and the Hadoop Distributed File System.

 New previews are due out on a monthly basis until SQL Server 2019 is ready for commercial release, said Rohan Kumar, corporate vice president in charge of Azure data services and SQL Server engineering at Microsoft.
 The company wants to create "a trickle effect" of added features for early users to try out and then react quickly to their feedback, he added in a keynote speech at PASS Summit 2018 in Seattle.